camillecalas/sitecommerce/README.md

-# sitecommerce
+# Site Vitrine Ecommerce (Front only)

-Creation of a showcase site as part of the Hackeuse training at Simplon, Paris.
+Creation of a showcase website as part of the Hackeuse training at Simplon, Paris.